EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.struct.md

 ### tools.struct.struct2varargin

 Structure field name and content to cell array of key,val pairs Package: Util.struct Description: Given a structure, prepare a cell array of all the field_names, field_values,...
+This is useful for converting InPar to varargin input.